Psychological impact of discrimination on health

 The psychological impact of discrimination on health refers to the cognitive pathways through which discrimination impacts mental and physical health in marginalized, and lower-status groups (e.g. racial and sexual minorities).
 Research on the relationship between discrimination and health grew in the 1990s, when researchers proposed that persisting racial/ethnic disparities in health outcomes could be explained by racial or ethnic differences in experiences with discrimination.
 While much research focuses on the interactions between interpersonal discrimination and health, researchers studying discrimination and health in the United States have proposed that institutional discrimination and cultural racism also create conditions that contribute to persisting racial and economic health disparities.

 A stress and coping framework is applied to investigate how discrimination influences health outcomes in racial, gender, and sexual minorities, as well as on immigrant and indigenous populations.
 The research indicates that experiences of discrimination are associated with worse physical and mental health conditions and lead to increased participation in unhealthy behaviors.
 Evidence of the inverse link between discrimination and health has been observed consistently across multiple population groups and various cultural and national contexts.
+Such observations have been studied and organized into theoretical frameworks in the field of public health to work towards understanding and achieving health equity.

 From discrimination to health

+Understanding frameworks

+There are several models that provide explanation to how stress impacts individuals and understanding on where that stress comes from.
+Three primary frameworks are the Minority Stress Theory, Allostatic Load, and Social Determinants of Health.
+Each of these are highly referenced in psychological and health disparities research.

+The Minority Stress Theory created by Ilan Meyer describes the added stress experienced by minority groups in both experienced discrimination, and fear of being discriminated against.
+This stress is higher in groups who experience prejudice and exclusion based on factors such as race, ethnicity, or sexual orientation.
+With higher levels of stress, these groups are subjected to negative health affects that other people outside of these groups are not.

+In Allostatic Load, this framework describes how constant stress and exposure to stressors has harmful repercussions on the body.
+This refers to both mental and physical health.
+Similarly, those stressors are more common in minority groups who are subjected to frequent experiences of distress.

+One final framework that is beneficial to understanding the psychological impact of discrimination on health is the Social Determinants of Health Model.
+This brings forward intersectionality and the idea that a person is shaped from their background and is unique to themselves.
+Categories of gender, race, economic status, environment, etc. are all factors in this model which contribute to an individuals access to health and experience receiving medical care.